Religious order (Catholic): Weakening of the distinction in 1917

-The former 1917 Code of Canon Law reserved the name "religious order" for institutes in which the vows were solemn, and used the term religious congregation or simply "congregation" for institutes with simple vows.
-The members of a religious order for men were called "regulars", those belonging to a religious congregation were simply "religious", a term that applied also to regulars.
-For women, those with simple vows were called "sisters", with the term "nun" reserved in canon law for those who belonged to an institute of solemn vows, even if in some localities they were allowed to take simple vows instead.
+The former 1917 Code of Canon Law reserved the term religious order for institutes in which the vows were solemn, and used the term religious congregation (or simply congregation) for institutes with simple vows.
+The members of a religious order for men were called regulars, those belonging to a religious congregation were simply religious, a term that applied also to regulars.
+For women, those with simple vows were called religious sisters, with the term nun reserved in canon law for those who belonged to an institute of solemn vows, even if in some localities they were allowed to take simple vows instead.

 However, it abolished the distinction according to which solemn vows, unlike simple vows, were indissoluble.
-It recognized no totally indispensable religious vows and thereby abrogated for the Latin Church the special consecration that distinguished "orders" from "congregations", while keeping some juridical distinctions.
+It recognized no totally indispensable religious vows and thereby abrogated for the Latin Church the special consecration that distinguished orders from congregations, while keeping some juridical distinctions.

 In practice, even before 1917 dispensations from solemn religious vows were being obtained by grant of the Pope himself, while departments of the Holy See and superiors specially delegated by it could dispense from simple religious vows.

 The 1917 Code maintained a juridical distinction by declaring invalid any marriage attempted by solemnly professed religious or by those with simple vows to which the Holy See had attached the effect of invalidating marriage, while stating that no simple vow rendered a marriage invalid, except in the cases in which the Holy See directed otherwise.
-Thus members of "orders" were barred absolutely from marriage, and any marriage they attempted was invalid.
+Thus members of orders were barred absolutely from marriage, and any marriage they attempted was invalid.
 Those who made simple vows were obliged not to marry, but if they did break their vow, the marriage was considered valid.